notima/businessObjectAdapters/README.md

 # businessObjectAdapters
 Contains adapters to different ERP / invoice / order sources / destinations

+This code suite is developed and tested on JDK 8.

+	sudo apt install openjdk-8-jdk

 ## Prerequisites

 To compile this project in a SNAPSHOT-version, you'll first have to checkout and compile below projects